 My reading seems high.
 Is something wrong with the monitor?

 Many factors can impact your blood pressure readings, including that your cuff might be too small.
 A cuff that is too small yields a measurement that is higher than the correct blood pressure.
 Be sure to check that you are using the correct cuff size before taking your blood pressure.
 Please reference the section called “Select the correct cuff” in the instruction manual or see “How do I know which cuff size will fit me?” to determine your correct cuff size.
 If your measurements still seem high, please consult your physician.

 Why do my blood pressure readings vary so much during the day?

 An individual’s blood pressure varies greatly (as much as 30 to 50mmHg) from day to day and season to season due to various conditions during the day.
 For hypersensitive individuals, these variations are even more pronounced.
 Normally, blood pressure rises during work or play and falls to its lowest levels during sleep.
-For example:

 Please consult your physician immediately if you have any doubt about your readings.